BenGHolmes/AlphaFour/README.md

 play_game.py
 ~~~

-Both players are currently humans, so this isn't very exciting.
+Both players are currently humans..
+And you can't win..
+This isn't very exciting yet.

 # Getting Started (The Goal)
 To play a game, simply run: